-...agricultural activities related to the government's role in protecting farmers with climate factors that are also considered.
-Accounting presence is based on gross margin with the support of agricultural extension programs (Mulyani et.al, 2020)
+.... agricultural activities related to the government's role in protecting farmers from climate factors are also considered.
+Accounting presence is based on gross margin with the support of agricultural extension programs.
+(Mulyani et al., 2020)

-The results of the research above indicate the presence of agricultural accounting for farmer activities.
-Activities based on monsoon climate concerns and their relationship with government policies and farmers (main actors).
-This condition is in line with what was stated by Soetriono & Suwandari (2016) and Anwar & Firmansyah (2020) regarding the characteristics of the social and climatic environment as farmers' concerns in responding to policies and farming activities into a single unit.
-Farmer's relationship with climate is a means of supporting activities in determining when to plant the planting season and managing planting activities.
-This concern is a calculation as stated by Radianto (2020) called agricultural economic fundamentalism, meaning the linkage of economic calculations in agricultural activities that support each other in achieving common development.
+The research results indicate the presence of agricultural accounting for farmer activities.
+The activities are based on monsoon climate concerns and their relationship with government policies and farmers (main actors).

+This condition is in line with what Soetriono and Suwandari (2016) and Anwar and Firmansyah (2020) stated regarding the characteristics of the social and climatic environment as farmers' concerns in responding to policies and farming activities into a single unit.
+A farmer's relationship with climate supports activities in determining when to plant during the planting season and managing planting activities.
+This concern is a calculation Radianto (2020) called agricultural economic fundamentalism, meaning the linkage of economic calculations in agricultural activities that support each other in achieving common development.

-This relationship shows that the two sectors support each other in supporting the success of the planting season to the harvest.
+This relationship denotes that the two sectors support each other in achieving the success of the planting season to the harvest.
 The success of farmers in determining the calculation of this activity provides available planning to anticipate harvest failures.
-This anticipation provides a calculation of the suitability level of costs to be incurred.
-The suitability is in line with the explanations of Gustaman (2020), Anwar & Firmansyah (2020) and Suarsa et.al (2021), namely the self-element of the farmer having calculations about planting activity, and anticipation of failure based on the experience of determining the season which is believed to make guarantees until the harvest season.
-Guarantee to account for the entire cost incurred with the results obtained.
-This ability shows that farmers have calculations in determining planting activity as a calculation of the results obtained.
-Guarantee to account for entire cost incurred with the results obtained.
-This ability shows that farmers have calculations in determining planting activity as a calculation of the results obtained.
-Predictions that refer to Gokgoz (2012), Barokah et.al (2014), Andreev (2019), Kumar et.al (2020) as the relationship between costs and income by calculating overall planting activity with seasonal support as a guarantee that failure will not occur.
+This anticipation calculates the suitability level of costs to be incurred.
+The suitability is in line with the explanations of Gustaman (2020), Anwar and Firmansyah (2020), and Suarsa et al. (2021) that the self-element of the farmer has calculations about planting activity and anticipation of failure based on the experience of determining the season, which is believed to make guarantees until the harvest season, i.e., guarantee to account for the entire cost incurred with the results obtained.

+The predictions refer to Gokgoz (2012), Barokah et al. (2014), Andreev (2019), and Kumar et al. (2020) as the relationship between costs and income by calculating overall planting activity with seasonal support as a guarantee that failure will not occur.
 The harvest failure factor makes farming costs greater than the expenses incurred in harvest results.
-Attention to harvest is the ultimate goal in providing a price for results of business that has been carried out.
-Price is a calculation setting that provides income for farmers based on expenses with attention during the planting process (Doğan et.al,

-2013; Kurniawan et.al, 2014; Harjito et.al, 2016; Pawlowska-Tyszko & Soliwoda, 2016; Mulawarman, 2020; Suarsa et al, 2021).
+Attention to harvest is the ultimate goal in providing a price for a business's results.
+Meanwhile, price is a calculation setting that provides income for farmers based on expenses with attention during the planting process (Doğan et al., 2013; Kurniawan et al., 2014; Harjito et al., 2016; Pawlowska-Tyszko & Soliwoda, 2016; Mulawarman, 2020; Suarsa et al., 2021).

-Furthermore, the price calculation refers to Badu et.al (2021) on the harvest pricing which is based on accumulated calculation of costs during land processing, seeds and water availability as well as fertilizers and pesticides.
+Furthermore, the price calculation refers to Badu et al. (2021) on the harvest pricing, which is based on the accumulated calculation of costs during land processing, seeds and water availability, fertilizers, and pesticides.
 The elements of costs recorded in the Farmer's Exchange Rate (FER) are based on the area of land used.
-This FER element reflects the farmers welfare.
-This is because the costs index that must be paid by farmers (Ib) is higher than the prices index received by farmers (It).
-This Ib and It relationship forms the formulation of the Government Purchase Price (GPP) which is determined to be received by farmers.
-The basis for setting prices must be balanced with the innovative capabilities of farmers to empower cooperation with the receiving industry in a timely and beneficial manner.
-Conditions based on the price aspect are always a consideration for farmers, because according to Izzah et.al (2018), Livanova et.al (2018), Mulawarman (2020) and Mulyani et.al (2020) that generally the condition of farmers' farming capital is weak, so will carefully allocate its budget for priority matters.
+This FER element reflects the farmers' welfare.
+The costs index that farmers must pay (Ib) is higher than the prices index received by farmers (It).
+This Ib and its related forms the formulation of the Government Purchase Price (GPP), which is determined to be received by farmers.
+Also, the basis for setting prices must be balanced with the innovative capabilities of farmers to empower cooperation with the receiving industry in a timely and beneficial manner.
+Conditions based on the price aspect are always a consideration for farmers because, according to Izzah et al. (2018), Livanova et al. (2018), Mulawarman (2020), and Mulyani et al. (2020), generally, the condition of farmers farming capital is weak, so they will carefully allocate its budget for priority matters.